programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 Once you've finished typing your new branch name in the field, you'll see a blue rectangle just below with the words "Create branch: *why-jekyll-scholarship*".
 Click anywhere on that blue rectangle.

 Now that we've created our branch, we need to switch to working on the files in the default repo to working on the files in our new branch.
-Luckily, when you create a new branch, GitHub automatically moves you there.
+When you create a new branch, GitHub automatically moves you there.

 You can tell what branch you're working in by looking at the branch dropdown to verify that we're now in the branch *why-jekyll-scholarship*.
 This is that same grey button in the mid-left of the page we clicked before, when we created a new branch.
 In the screenshot below, you can see that our branch has changed from *gh-pages* to *why-jekyll-scholarship*: